jmart5/containerized_autograder/README.md

 ## Common Errors

-* Forgetting to add student submissions to the grading directory. ```{r}AutograderError: No student submissions found in '/grading_dir'.
+* Forgetting to add student submissions to the grading directory. ```AutograderError: No student submissions found in '/grading_dir'.
 ```
 This error can be correct by adding the student submission files to the grading directory (grading_dir).